What is mortgage amortization?

 Building home equity

-For example, you can’t assume that completing half the loan term means you’ll own half the home.
+As a result, you can’t assume that completing half the loan term means you’ve paid off half your loan amount.

-If you took out the same loan amount ($250,000) with a 15–year term instead of a 30–year term, you will have paid off half the loan’s principal in year 9.
+If you took out the same loan amount ($250,000) with a 15-year term instead of a 30-year term, you will have paid off half the loan’s principal in year eight.

 So a shorter repayment schedule doesn’t just help you save money on interest — it also helps you build tappable home equity more quickly.